 She is a graduate of the Yale School of Drama, where she received her MFA in Directing.
 Projects there include: The Seagull by Anton Chekhov, Shakespeare’s Twelfth Night, and the hip-hop musical The Children by Phillip Howze.

 She was the Co-Artistic Director of the 2014 Yale Summer Cabaret, and programmed a season celebrating 'Voices at the Forefront of American Theatre' including work by Jackie Sibblies Drury, Will Eno and Erin Courtney.

 While at YSD, she was also a co-founder, deviser and performer for Guided Tour, a site-specific, immersive live tour event, providing fictional tours of real spaces on the Yale campus in New Haven.

 She was the Artistic Director of the Bay One Acts Festival from 2009 - 2012, a vibrant San Francisco-based festival that brought 10 independent theatre companies together in an annual-month long event that celebrate new plays by local playwrights.

-Within the educational environment, she has directed, taught acting and coached actors, emerging directors and business leaders at schools and conservatories including A.C.T., American Academy of Dramatic Art, NYC, The Studio/NYC, Fordham University, UC Berkeley, New Conservatory Theatre Center, West Valley College, Evergreen Valley College, and Stanford University.
+Within the educational environment, she has directed, taught acting and coached actors, emerging directors and business leaders at schools and conservatories including A.C.T., Maggie Flanagan Studio in NYC, American Academy of Dramatic Art, NYC, The Studio/NYC, Fordham University, UC Berkeley, New Conservatory Theatre Center, West Valley College, Evergreen Valley College, and Stanford University.

-She is currently developing the musical The Code with the theatrical rock band The Kilbanes, commissioned by A.C.T.’s Young Conservatory, and the play The Last White Man by Bill Cain.
+She is currently developing the musical The Code with the theatrical rock band The Kilbanes, commissioned by A.C.T.’s Young Conservatory and slated to direct it in the summer of 2022.